 This blog was recently published on the Sheffield Sustainable Kitchens website.
-They’re often asked by their clients for advice on finding an architecture practice, so we were more than happy to lend a hand and share our top 5 tips for finding the right architecture practice.
+They’re often asked by their clients for advice on finding an architecture practice, so we were more than happy to lend a hand and share our top 5 tips for finding the right architects.

 By the way, if you’re looking for a new kitchen or perhaps some bespoke furniture look no further than Sheffield Sustainable Kitchens.
 We worked with them on our Sycamore Hall project and share their values for using a sustainable approach to create beautiful designs with minimal impact on the planet.

 There’s a lot to consider when searching for an architect and it’s one of many decisions you’ll have to make when you embark on a project.
 Finding an architect that is the ‘best fit’ for you is crucial to the success of your project.

 The right architect will make the entire process easier.
 Whether for a new-build, retrofit or extension, it’s their job to guide you through the journey, explain the unknowns and bring your dream home to life.

 Found out about HEM Architects and our team

 It sounds obvious, but we can’t stress enough how important communication is from the get-go.
 What questions does the architect ask you during the first phone call?
 Do they seem genuinely excited by your project?
 Asking the right questions is important, but do they also challenge your thinking to get the best outcome?

 At HEM Architects, we hope that clients want more than ‘just a set of drawings’ from us – this is after all one of the most important (and expensive!) things you can do.
 Creating your dream home is more than just a set of drawings, and your architect should demonstrate that.

 Poor communication can cause costly delays during your project, so when choosing an architect make sure you’re having honest conversations and there’s mutual respect.